Tanzu-Solutions-Engineering/tkg-lab/docs/avi/setup_avi_ctrl.md

 ### 4.4.
 Add Profiles to Cloud
 Go to `Infrastructure > Clouds` and Edit the `Default-Cloud` by clicking on the pencil icon on the right side.

-In the `Infrastructure` tab of the pop-up screen scroll down and select `IPAM` and `DNS` Profiles we just created.
+In the `Infrastructure` tab of the pop-up screen scroll down and select `IPAM` and `DNS` (if NSX ALB Enterprise) Profiles we just created.
 <img src="avi-cloud-ipam-dns.png">
 Click `Save`.